Course Scheduling Policy

 - The grade of “W” is given for a course officially dropped by the student after the twelfth class day of a regular semester or the fourth class day of a summer term and before mid-semester or midterm.

-- In cases where students repeat courses, the last grade earned must be used in the determination of the student’s official grade point average at all stages and in the determination of eligibility for graduation.
+- In cases where students repeat courses, the highest grade earned must be used in the determination of the student’s official grade point average at all stages and in the determination of eligibility for graduation.
+(Undergraduate only)

 - The terms “grade point average (GPA)” and “quality point average” are used interchangeably.
 In all cases, these averages are calculated by dividing the total quality points earned (see chart above) by the total semester credit hours attempted.